pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Performance.md

 Instead, we recommend sharing logic with methods defined in your feature's reducer.
-The method has full access to all depedencies, it can take an `inout State` if it needs to make mutations to state, and it can return an `Effect<Action, Never>` if it needs to execute effects.
+The method has full access to all depedencies, it can take an `inout State` if it needs to make mutations to state, and it can return an `EffectOf<Action>` if it needs to execute effects.

 The above example can be refactored like so: